 Gum Disease and Root Decay

 Gum disease often serves up double the challenge.
 When dry mouth makes it hard to thoroughly remove bacteria from your teeth, your gums can accrue plaque, become irritated and bleed easily.
-But they also begin to recede, according to Western Dental, exposing some of the tooth's root surface.
+But they also begin to recede, according to the National Institute of Dental and Craniofacial Research, exposing some of the tooth's root surface.
 Because this root surface is not as strong as enamel, you are more susceptible to root decay.
 Gum disease treatment often entails reshaping the gum tissue, which may or may not leave root surfaces partially exposed.
 So depending on the severity of your recession and whether or not you already have dry mouth, your dentist may recommend multiple forms of fluoride protection – including a fluoride rinse in either an OTC variety or prescription.

 Metal braces create a homecare challenge in itself.
 For orthodontic patients, there are so many places for food and bacteria to hide, and your cavity risk can take a leap.
 A combination of plaque and sugars can lead to areas of decalcification, which yield visible white spots after your braces are removed.
 And these spots can eventually turn into full-fledged decay.
-This is why orthodontists often prescribe a fluoride rinse like Colgate® Phos-Flur® Anti-Cavity Fluoride Rinse to limit decalcification.
-Formulas like this one are alcohol- and sugar-free to gently reduce white spots by 58 percent.
+This is why orthodontists often prescribe a fluoride rinse to limit decalcification.

 Fillings, Crowns and Bridges